A roadmap for the atmospheric characterization of terrestrial exoplanets with JWST

 The radii of the seven TRAPPIST-1 planets have been measured to a precision of a few \% \citep{Ducrot2020}.
 Their masses have been constrained to the same precision via transit-timing variations.
-Pilot surveys with transmission spectroscopy from HST/WFC3 and the mass--radius relationship of the planets have independently ruled out the presence of large hydrogen-dominated atmospheres for all the planets \citep{dewit2016,deWit2018,Wakeford2019,Turbet2020,Agol2021,Garcia2022,Gressier2022}.
 The planets adhere to a single rocky mass--radius relation that can notably correspond to an iron depletion relative to Earth\citep{Agol2021}, or an Earth-like composition enhanced in volatiles\citep{Lichtenberg2022,Lichtenberg2019,Venturini2020} possibly splitting the climatic evolution of the planets in- and outside of the long-lasting runaway greenhouse irradiation limit\citep{Dorn2021}.

-The next step in the characterization of these planets is to assess the presence of secondary cloud-free atmospheres, and---if present---to plan their detailed study.
+Regarding the planetary atmospheres, pilot surveys with transmission spectroscopy from HST/WFC3 and the mass--radius relationship of the planets have independently ruled out the presence of large hydrogen-dominated atmospheres for all the planets \citep{dewit2016,deWit2018,Wakeford2019,Turbet2020,Agol2021,Garcia2022,Gressier2022}.
+The next step in the characterization of these planets is thus to assess the presence of secondary cloud-free atmospheres, and---if present---to plan their detailed study.
 This opportunity has already motivated eleven JWST Cycle programs totaling over 400 JWST hr, corresponding to over 250hr of science time.
 Onwards, all reported time requirements refer to science time.